oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 if destination contract does not implement `multi_token_receiver` interface, the transaction should fail.
 Michelson does not provide API to distinguish between implicit (EOA) and originated addresses since Babylon version.
-Tezos specification requires that target must be a whitelisted implicit account or be an originated contract which MUST implement `multi_token_receiver` interface.
+Tezos specification requires that target MUST be a whitelisted implicit account or be an originated contract which MUST implement `multi_token_receiver` interface.
 Safety check MUST be performed for ALL targets either by checking against implicit accounts white list or by invoking `multi_token_receiver`.

 4. Ordering requirements for batch transfers is relaxed.
-Since Tezos smart contracts are referentially transparent, batch order must be preserved only for invocation of `On_multi_tokens_received` entry point of `multi_token_receiver` interface.
+Since Tezos smart contracts are referentially transparent, batch order MUST be preserved only for invocation of `On_multi_tokens_received` entry point of `multi_token_receiver` interface.
 5. Tezos multi-asset contract implements only batch entry points.
 Original ERC-1155 has both single and batch entry points.
 The motivation was gas use optimization: